6 Meaningless Cosmetic Claims You Shouldn't Believe

 The Problem with Regulations

-All over the world, for the most part, cosmetics regulations are nearly worthless.
-To take just one example, in Europe, cosmetics claims are supposed to be supported by studies.
+All over the world, regulations over advertising claims are nearly worthless.
+To take just one example, in Europe, cosmetics claims are supposed to be supported by studies that prove the claims are valid.
 But, all that really happened in response to that regulation was the creation of a new type of business: research companies.
 These companies, often run by dermatologists or even by universities, offer their services to perform testing, testing that they design specifically to prove whatever claims the cosmetics company wants, all for a fee, of course.
-The testing most often does not lead to scientific published studies, and so the results don't prove a thing; they are often nothing more than deception.
+The testing most often does not lead to scientific published studies, and so the results don't prove a thing; they are often nothing more than biased deception.
 However, the regulators are satisfied that "studies" have been carried out and the cosmetics companies are happy because the "study" shows what they want, while the consumer remains unaware of what's really going on.

 Chances are you've bought products partly on the basis of the following claims.
 We've all done it, because we want to believe that what's on the packaging is true.
 But, when you know the facts, you'll be less likely to end up disappointed—or waste your money!